High-Resolution Channel Sounding and Parameter Estimation in Multi-Site Cellular Networks: system model

-Even though the BSs are static, the movement of the vehicle still induces Doppler shift that leads to phase rotation among the sequentially-switched receiving antennas \cite{rui_hrpe_2017}.
+Even though the BSs are static, the movement of the vehicle and scatterers still induces Doppler shift that leads to phase rotation among the sequentially-switched receiving antennas \cite{rui_hrpe_2017}.
 The phase rotation is explicitly expressed as

 Here $t_m$ is the starting time of the $m$-th receive antenna.
-The velocity information from a ground truth system \cite{oxts} in the vehicle is used to facilitate the processing of the Doppler phase rotation.
+The velocity information from a ground truth system in the vehicle is used to facilitate the processing of the Doppler phase rotation.
 With the velocity information $v$, the matrix $\mathbf{A}_{t}(\boldsymbol{\nu}_{p,q})$ can be rewritten as

 The element with the index $(m,l)$ is defined as $ e^{j\frac{ t_m }{ T_0} f\left(v,\angle_{p,q,l}\right)} $, and $f\left(v,\angle_{p,q,l}\right)$ is a function of the antenna array velocity, the azimuth AOA and the elevation AOA of the $l$-th SP defined as